 Fittonia albivenis 'Argyroneura'

 Bright, indirect light is best for Fittonia, as too little light may result in lower yellowing leaves.
+The ideal locations are on a north-facing windowsill, or a table/bookshelf within 3m (9ft) of a window.
 Specimens grown in darker locations will need to be watered far less than those in brighter climates due to the increased chance of botrytis when excess moisture remains on the leaves.
 Avoid direct sunlight at all times.